If not, try searching on WhatBin.com - Recology's search engine for what goes in what bin.

 Landfill (Black Bin)

 Some stores also accept worn clothes for recycling.
-North Face (newly located here in Burlingame) and H&M collect used apparel and shoes and provide discounts to customers that bring items in.
+North Face, H&M, and Madewell collect used apparel and shoes and provide discounts to customers that bring items in.

 Another option is to contact the Peninsula Humane Society - they often take old linens as bedding for animals.